boffinHouse/rawblock/sources/components/rb_accordion/README.md

 <hr>

 ##Panel Controls
-Panels can also be open/closed with control buttons `accordion-ctr-btn`.
-The direction can be applied with attribute `data-type`
+Panels can also be open/closed with control buttons `accordion-ctrl-btn`.
+The direction can be applied with attribute `data-type`.

 <h3 class="docs-example-title">Demo</h3>
 <div class="docs-example">